Vice President of External Affairs

 Steve Ralls, Director of External Affairs, first joined Public Justice in April 2015 as the organization’s Director of Communications.
-In his current role, Steve oversees Public Justice’s communications and development teams, which are responsible for the organization’s media, marketing, outreach & education and fundraising programs and campaigns.
+In his current role, Steve oversees Public Justice’s communications, development, events and Board liaison teams, which are responsible for the organization’s media, marketing, outreach & education and fundraising programs and campaigns as well as Board development and strategy.

 Steve has secured prominent media coverage for Public Justice cases, including in NBC News, The New York Times, FOX News and more.
 He also coordinated a widely read op-ed in The Guardian newspaper, highlighting the deplorable working conditions in Mexican electronics factories, which was shared more than 83,000 times.
 He also spearheaded Public Justice’s presence in DailyKos, HuffingtonPost and the Legal Examiner, providing prominent platforms for the organization’s leadership to speak out about their work.